 Many customers in the Middle East deploy ASC solutions.
-Especially public-safety organizations depend on secure recording solutions for the evidence-proof documentation and traceability of incidents.
+Especially public-safety organizations depend on secure recording solutions for a legally admissible documentation and traceability of incidents.
 In addition, the analysis of the processes and specific training can help to reduce the response time of control center staff.
 Claus-Omar Mundinger, Country Manager Region Middle East at ASC Technologies AG, explains in an interview what matters to the public-safety sector in the Middle East, what projects there are, and what is expected from a recording solution here.

 ASC Technologies AG has a subsidiary in Dubai from where it distributes its portfolio of solutions for recording, archiving, and analysis of communication in the entire Middle East.
 How did it come about in the first place that ASC opened a subsidiary there?